We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 5. Harrogate, Yorkshire and the Humber

-Famed for its delicious cream teas, indulgent Turkish baths, well-kept gardens, and relaxing spas, Harrogate is a pretty Yorkshire town located between Leeds, York, and the spectacular Yorkshire Dales National Park.
+Famed for its delicious cream teas, indulgent Turkish baths, well-kept gardens, and relaxing spas, Harrogate is a pretty Yorkshire town between Leeds, York, and the spectacular Yorkshire Dales National Park.

 6. Skipton, Yorkshire and the Humber

 Skipton is a market town in the county of North Yorkshire, to the north west of Leeds.
-With a population of just 15,000, it’s known for its beauty and charming atmosphere.
+With a population of just over 15,000, it’s known for its beauty and charming atmosphere.

 Considered the ‘Gateway to the Yorkshire Dales’, Skipton is popular amongst hikers and cyclists who come here to take in the beauty of the Dales, connect with nature, and stay fit.
 Though, whatever your fitness level, you’ll have one of the prettiest areas in the country on your doorstep to explore.

-Alongside a High Street filled with unique shops, Skipton is famous for its market which runs four days a week and sells a delightful selection of tasty treats, clothing, and crafted gifts – and you’ll get to experience the locals’ friendly nature.
+Alongside a High Street filled with unique shops, Skipton is famous for its market, which runs four days a week and sells a delightful selection of tasty treats, clothing, and crafted gifts – and you’ll get to experience the locals’ friendly nature.

 At the end of the High Street, you’ll reach the majestic Skipton Castle.
 With dungeons, a watch tower, and over 900 years of history, this is one of England’s best-preserved medieval castles.